timmyjose-compilers/nkanphia-etsiphen/doc/Algorithm.md

   // if there is any left parenthesis in the stack at this stage, then it is a case of
   // mismatched parentheses again - error
   Now pop each item off of S and insert at the end of Q.

+## Evaluation of RPN expression

+The result of parsing the string input is a queue of `Item` objects, where each item pertains to an arithmetic entity - a number or an operator.
+The basic algorithm of evaluation of a queue of such entities is straightforward:

+Setup:

+Initialise an empty stack, S, for carrying out the actual computation.

+While the queue, Q, is not empty:
+  Poll the first element of the Q.
+  If the element is a number, push onto S.
+  If the element is an operator
+    // If we don't have two elements at the top of
+    // S, it is an invalid expression
+    Pop off the top element from S, E1
+    Pop off the top element from S, E2
+    If the operator is left-associative
+      Evaluate E1 <operator> E2 and push result onto S.
+    If the operator is right-associative
+      Evaluate E2 <operator> E1 and push result onto S.
+  If the element is some other type, error.
+// if S is not empty at this stage, the expression is malformed/invalid After Q is empty, S should contain only one element, the result.